Blogger

 How to Choose a Good Blogging Name for Your Website is a new blog dedicated to helping small business owners, bloggers, and content creators decide how to choose a good blogging name that will suit their needs and branding.

-Whether you are looking for a new blog name or want to optimize your current blog name, I’ll provide some quick tips on choosing a blogging name that will be memorable, easy to find, and won’t get you into trouble with the search engines.
+Whether you are looking for a new blog name or want to optimize your current blog name, I’ll provide some quick tips on choosing a blogging name that will be memorable, easy to find, and won’t get you into trouble with search engines.

 How to Choose a Good Blogging Name for Your Website

-Start with your name
+Start with your name.

 Most of the time, your domain name is what people will use to find your blog.
 A domain name can be anything from an acronym (a short phrase) to a complete sentence.
 It’s very important to choose something memorable and searchable because you don’t want to have to explain to anyone that your domain is a dog food company.

-Most people know that you need a catchy, memorable name for a blog or website.
+Most people know you need a catchy, memorable name for a blog or website.
 However, most people forget to include their name in the URL.
 This is where most of the confusion arises.

 Pick Your Domain Name